 Netflix’s renewal process can be opaque and cruel, so there's reason for some concern if you're a fan of the series.
-The OA got the axe despite two well-received seasons, and the cancelations of shows, like sitcom One Day At A Time and animated comedy Tuca & Bertie, have been met with fan outrage.
+The OA got the axe despite two well-received seasons, and the cancelation of shows, like sitcom One Day At A Time and animated comedy Tuca & Bertie (both of which were picked up elsewhere), have been met with fan outrage.

 When will Mindhunter Season 3 premiere?